 To claim housing benefit you need to complete a housing benefit claim form.
-You can get a claim form from your local housing benefit office or your local area housing office.
-Your Octavia income officer can also provide you with a claim form and help you to complete it.
+You can get a claim form from your local housing benefit office.

 If you do not receive these other benefits then you may still be able to claim housing benefit.
 Whether you are eligible depends on how much savings and income you have, whether you have a partner or children, and whether you are disabled or care for a disabled person.
 The rules are complicated, so talk to your income officer about this.
-If necessary, they can refer you to a specialist benefits agency for advice.